 - Explain viewpoints, giving advantages and disadvantages.

-B2 is one of the most practical English language levels for academic and professional purposes.
+B2 is one of the most practical English language learner levels for academic and professional purposes.
 Many universities require this level for admission, and most workplace environments expect this proficiency.

-C1: Advanced – Fluent and Flexible
+C1 English Levels: Advanced â Fluent and Flexible

 Reaching C1 is a high level of fluency.
 Indeed, learners are now proficient users who can communicate effectively and appropriately on a range of topics.